ShotDownDiane/goal-co-urban/README.md

 We provide the code to learn to solve 16 standard combinatorial optimization problems.

-Multi-task model is pretrained on eight problems:
+The multi-task model is pre-trained on eight problems:
 * the Asymetric Traveling Salesman Problems (ATSP)
 * the Capacitated Vehicle Routing Problem (CVRP)
 * the Capacitated Vehicle Routing Problem with Time Windows (CVRPTW)